decentraland/old-documentation/_posts/development-guide/2018-02-1-entities-components.md

 }
 ```

 In the example above, note that both components occupy the _animal_ space.
-Each entity in the scene will only be able to have one animal component assigned.
+Each entity in the scene can only have one _animal_ component assigned.

+If you use `.set()` to assign a _Dog_ comonent to an entity that has a _Cat_ component, then the _Dog_ component will overwrite the _Cat_ component.

 ## Components as flags